Homemade Salted Caramel Sauce Recipe

 a jar of homemade caramel sauce with a spoon beside

-4. Meanwhile, heat cream in the microwave or over the stove until warm, but not boiling.
+Step 1: Warm Cream.
+Heat the cream in the microwave or over the stove until warm, but not boiling.
 This is really important!
-Heating the cream keeps the mixture from seizing up when you add it to the pan.
+Heating the cream helps prevent the mixture from seizing up when you add it to the pan.

 How to Save Seized Caramel

-If any of the caramel hardened, place it back over low heat and stir gently until melted.
+If any of the caramel hardens, place it back over low heat and stir gently until melted.
 This may take several minutes.
-Alternatively, you can remove any small bits of hardened caramel from the sauce.
+Alternatively, you can pour the caramel mixture through a fine mesh sieve to catch any bits that hardened.

 Join Our Community